-- Pick your favourite 2016 sporting event, rig up the TV, dig out the Union flags and invite your friends around for a British foodie feast.
-We suggest BBQ and beer for Rugby, strawberries and fizz for Wimbledon and cream tea for Ascot - you can easily source all of these from the British Isles.
+- Pick your favourite 2017 sporting event, rig up the TV, dig out the Union flags and invite your friends around for a British foodie feast.
+We suggest BBQ and beer for Cricket, strawberries and fizz for Wimbledon and cream tea for Ascot - you can easily source all of these from the British Isles.
 If you want to go the whole hog, why not look for foods from the regions that the event is taking place in or the region that your sporting hero hails from.
-For example for the Tour de Yorkshire try Yorkshire Pudding or Wensleydale cheese, and to support Andy Murray, opt for haggis and neeps.

-- Join in with the Queen’s Birthday celebrations by organising a party in your street, or by celebrating with a family cream tea.
+- Have a tea party in your street, or by celebrating with a family cream tea.
 Ask those supplying the food to shop locally and mark where the food was purchased from with a little flag – great advertising for your local producers who may even be persuaded to join in and supply some of the goodies!

 - Celebrate British Food Fortnight by inviting friends for an autumnal harvest feast.
 Decorate the table with autumn leaves, berries and gourds and serve up warming favourites like pumpkin soup, local breads and speciality cheeses.

 - Shop in local butchers, greengrocers, farm shops and markets that source locally and will be able to tell you a little about the person who produced the food you are purchasing.
 Set yourself a ‘food miles limit” and see if you can source from within, say, 30 miles.
 Post your findings on social media using the hashtag #LoveBritishFood.
 Don’t worry if it is too difficult to meet the 30 mile criteria – its all about learning and raising awareness.

 - Seek out food in season – for more information about seasonal eating, see our What’s in Season page.